symfony/polyfill/SECURITY.md

-If a vulnerability also affects native PHP, report it privately to the [PHP project](https://github.com/php/php-src/security/advisories/new) first, then to **security@symfony.com** with a link to the PHP advisory.
+If a vulnerability also affects native PHP, report it privately to the [PHP project](https://github.com/php/php-src/security/advisories/new) first, then send the same report to **security@symfony.com** and mention the PHP report.
 Polyfills run on PHP versions that do not get the native fix, so the polyfill fix is released in coordination with PHP's disclosure.

+## Supported versions

+Only the latest 1.x release receives security fixes.